MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 This project was forked from [Piero De Tomi](https://github.com/pierodetomi's) excellent project: [efcore-identity-cosmos](https://github.com/pierodetomi/efcore-identity-cosmos).
 If you are using .Net 5, it is highly recommended using that project instead of this one.

+# Feedback

+We appreciate feedback through this project's discussion boards and issues list!
+That greatly helps us know what to improve with this project.

 # Contents

 This repository contains three projects: